MerelyLogical/blog/pages/nas.md

 This is limited by disk write speeds, so we can test multiple drives in parallel with screens.
 It took about 18 hours for the 1TB HDD, and about 50 hours for the 4TB HDDs.

+{: .note}
+> Don't know how to use screens?
+Well you shouldn't have skipped the Terraria section :)

 {: .highlight}
 > A pessimistic estimation of the power cosumption is 25W idle and 50W during badblocks.